2018 United States Senate election in Wisconsin

-The 2018 United States Senate election in Wisconsin took place on November 6, 2018, concurrently with a gubernatorial election and U.S. House elections.
-Incumbent Democratic U.S. Senator Tammy Baldwin won a second term, defeating Republican challenger Leah Vukmir by more than 10 percentage points.
+The 2018 United States Senate election in Wisconsin took place on November 6, 2018, to elect a member of the U.S. Senate from Wisconsin.
+This election coincided with a gubernatorial election, U.S. House elections and various other state and local elections.
+Incumbent Democratic senator Tammy Baldwin won re-election to a second term, defeating Republican nominee Leah Vukmir by more than 10 percentage points.
+This was one of ten Democratic-held Senate seats up for election in a state Donald Trump won in the 2016 presidential election.
 The primary elections were held on August 14, with a filing deadline on June 1.
 Baldwin was unopposed for the Democratic nomination, while Vukmir defeated Charles Barman, Griffin Jones, George Lucia and Kevin Nicholson in the Republican primary.